 - 2500 and 3500 also available in extended-wheelbase form (155 inches)

 A driver information center in the instrument cluster displays instructions for maintenance and warnings when the vehicle's transmission is overheating, or if a situation such as a theft attempt has taken place.
 A fuel-operated heater is available on vans with the 6.6-liter Duramax diesel engine to quickly heat the interior in cold weather.
-The system features a self-contained, pressurized auxiliary coolant heater that uses diesel fuel to generate up to 17,200 Btu of heating energy.
+The system features a self-contained, pressurized auxiliary coolant heater that uses diesel fuel to generate heat.

 - Seating for two in cargo vans